 Loan take-up and use: The intervention led to a significant increase in borrowing in the treatment villages, and women in group-lending villages were more likely to borrow than women in individual-lending villages.
 After approximately 14 months, 57 percent of survey respondents in group-lending villages and 50 percent in individual-lending villages borrowed from XacBank, compared to 6 percent within the comparison group.
 Around two-thirds of all borrowers in both group- and individual-lending villages reported using their first loans primarily to invest in a new or existing enterprise, usually by purchasing livestock, tools, or machinery, and used the remainder for household expenses.

-Impacts on enterprise creation: Women in group-lending villages were 9 percentage points more likely to own an enterprise from a 39 percent level of female entrepreneurship in the comparison group, and this impact was even larger for less educated women, who were 31 percentage points more likely to own an enterprise.
+Business activities: Women in group-lending villages were 9 percentage points more likely to own an enterprise from a 39 percent level of female entrepreneurship in the comparison group, and this impact was even larger for less educated women, who were 31 percentage points more likely to own an enterprise.
 Individual loans had no significant effect on women creating businesses of their own.

-Impacts on consumption: Access to group loans led to more and healthier food consumption, while individual loans had no effect.
-Food consumption increased by 14 percent in households in group-lending villages, and they were also significantly more likely to consume dairy products, fruit and vegetables, and non-alcoholic drinks than comparison households.
+Household consumption: Access to group loans led to more and healthier food consumption, while individual loans had no effect.
+Food consumption increased by 14 percent in households in group-lending villages, and households were also significantly more likely to increase their consumption of milk, bread, and nonalcoholic beverages.